maximilian128/project_creation_automation/README.md

 * To create and initialize a new project open the terminal and type\
     'create <name_of_your_project> <name_of_packages_to_install>' for a private repository\
     'create public <name_of_your_project> <name_of_packages_to_install> for a public reppository
-* The packages need to be seperated by spaces
+* The packages need to be seperated by spaces.
++ Make sure to spell the command correctly.
+There is no checking.

 ### Example:
 ```